 Adding Members in Power BI Security

-Once the role is successfully created, publish the report to Power BI service.
+Once the role is successfully created, publish the report to the Power BI service.

 Note: Adding the members here doesn’t guarantee that the data will be visible to that id.
 The same id must also be present in the underlying dataset.